openconfig/reference/rpc/gnmi/gnmi-specification.md

 #### 3.5.1.4 The SubscribeResponse Message

-A `SubscribeResponse` message is transmitted by a target to a client over an established channel created by the `Subscribe` RPC.
+A `SubscribeResponse` message is transmitted by a target to a client over an established `Subscribe` RPC.
 The message contains the following fields:

 *   A set of fields referred to as the `response` fields, only one of which can be specified per `SubscribeResponse` message:
     *   `update` - a `Notification` message providing an update value for a subscribed data entity as described in [Section 3.5.2.3](#3523-sending-telemetry-updates).
 The `update` field is also utilised when a target wishes to create an alias within a subscription, as described in [Section 3.5.2.2](#3-5-2-2-target-defined-aliases-within-a-subscription).
     *   `sync_response`  - a boolean field indicating that all data values corresponding to the path(s) specified in the `SubscriptionList` has been transmitted at least once, used for `POLL` and `STREAM` subscriptions.
+*   `extension` - a repeated field used to carry gNMI extensions, as per the description in [Section 2.7](#27-gnmi-extensions).

 #### 3.5.1.5 Creating Subscriptions

 ##### 3.5.1.5.1 ONCE Subscriptions

 A subscription operating in the `ONCE` mode acts as a single request/response channel.
-The target creates the relevant update messages, transmits them, and subsequently closes the channel.
+The target creates the relevant update messages, transmits them, and subsequently closes the RPC.

 In order to create a one-off subscription, a client sends a `SubscribeRequest` message to the target.
 The `subscribe` field within this message specifies a `SubscriptionList` with the mode field set to `ONCE`.
 Updates corresponding to the subscription are generated as per the semantics described in [Section 3.5.2](#352-sending-telemetry-updates).

-Following the transmission of all updates which correspond to data items within the set of paths specified within the subscription list, a `SubscribeResponse` message with the `sync_response` field set to `true` MUST be transmitted, and the channel over which the `SubscribeRequest` was received MUST be closed.
+Following the transmission of all updates which correspond to data items within the set of paths specified within the subscription list, a `SubscribeResponse` message with the `sync_response` field set to `true` MUST be transmitted, and the RPC via which the `SubscribeRequest` was received MUST be closed.

 ##### 3.5.1.5.2 STREAM Subscriptions